Mark Errin Rust: Murders

-On April 12, 1999, Rust saw Maya Jakic, aged 30, walking on the street and pulled over in his car to offer "a lift and some fun".
+On 12 April 1999, Rust saw Maya Jakic, aged 30, walking on the street and pulled over in his car to offer "a lift and some fun".
 She refused.
 He then got out of his car and exposed himself to her, at which point she laughed at him.
 He then attacked and killed her, dumping her body at the disused Payneham Police Station.
 Rust himself then contacted police to tell them about the body, but his first two attempts failed.
-In one of his failed attempts, he left a note at Norwood Police Station, which was subsequently submitted as evidence against him.
+In one of his failed attempts, he left a note on the windscreen of a police car parked at the Norwood Police Station, which was subsequently submitted as evidence against him.

 Rust was not initially linked to the murder.
-He was sent to prison for an unrelated trespassing offence later in 1999, where he remained until July 23, 2001.
+He was sent to prison for an unrelated trespassing offence later in 1999, where he remained until 23 July 2001.
 Shortly after his release, he continued his sexual offending by accosting a woman who he then masturbated in front of in Cumberland Park.
-One day after this offence, on August 3, 2001, he stalked and murdered Megumi Suzuki, aged 18.
+One day after this offence, on 3 August 2001, he stalked and murdered Megumi Suzuki, aged 18.

 After Suzuki's murder he disposed of her body in a rubbish bin.
 He revealed this detail to police after his arrest, leading to a police search of more than 10,000 tonnes of rubbish before her body was discovered in December 2001, at a waste disposal facility in Wingfield, South Australia.
 Her body was later returned to Japan to be buried.
 The body of Maya Jakic was returned to Croatia, where she was buried near her mother's home.

-Thirteen days after Rust murdered Suzuki, on August 16, 2001, he raped a woman at her workplace, but reportedly let her live because she pretended to enjoy his attack.
+Thirteen days after Rust murdered Suzuki, on 16 August 2001, he raped a woman at her workplace, but reportedly let her live because she pretended to enjoy his attack.

 Arrest and imprisonment

-Rust was initially arrested for the rape on August 16 and placed on remand.
+Rust was initially arrested for the rape on 16 August and placed on remand.
 While on remand, he boasted about the murders to other offenders, including that he had Megumi Suzuki's CD player in his cell.
 At the same time, Crime Stoppers played one of his phone calls to the authorities about Jakic's body in a request for information.
 An acquaintance of Rust's recognised his voice and named him as a suspect.
 His handwriting was later linked to the note left at Norwood Police Station.

 Rust was charged with Jakic's and Suzuki's murders in October 2001.
 He showed little remorse for his crimes; when he was asked why he killed Suzuki during psychiatric assessment, he replied, "Because I did."

 A suppression order preventing the media from naming the perpetrator of the murders was lifted in May 2003 after Rust pleaded guilty to two counts of murder and one count each of rape, assault and gross indecency.
 Justice Nyland subsequently sentenced him to life without parole for the murders and a concurrent sentence of 12 years for the other offences.